XiaoyingHeAarhus/Interact-LLM/README.md

 make setup
 ```

+### Add HF Token
+If you are interested in running gated models such as `Llama-3.1-8B-Instruct`, you will need to pass a Hugging Face token with read access.

+Create a file called `hf_token.txt` with the token and place it in the [tokens](/tokens) folder.
+The file will **not** be pushed to `GitHub`.

 ## Run Chatbot in Terminal App
 To experiment with interacting with a chatbot (prompted to act as a Spanish language tutor currently), run in the terminal
 ```bash
 uv run python -m interact_llm
 ```

+⚠️ **IMPORTANT**: This is very early development.
+Functionality is limited.

 ## Reproduce Experiments
-Refer to the individual READMEs in the folders in `scripts` e.g., [alignment-drift-simulation](src/scripts/alignment-drift-simulation).
+Refer to the individual READMEs in `scripts` e.g., [alignment-drift](src/scripts/alignment-drift).